imagej/imagej.github.io/pages/MATLAB_Scripting.md

 #### Retrieving a MATLAB array data from an image in ImageJ

+Additionally, the {% include GitHub content="org=scijava|repo=scripting-matlab|label=Scripting-MATLAB" %}
-Additionally, the  library also includes an extensible [MATLAB](MATLAB "wikilink") command framework.
+library also includes an extensible [MATLAB](MATLAB "wikilink") command framework.
 This allows for the creation of utility classes that will be automatically populated into [MATLAB](MATLAB "wikilink") variables for easy access.
 For example, you could use ImageJ to open a dataset and perform thresholding (or any other processing steps), then in [MATLAB](MATLAB "wikilink") use the `IJM.getDatasetAs(name)` command to set the active dataset as a [MATLAB](MATLAB "wikilink") matrix variable with a specified name, for further analysis.

 For example, instead of using a script as [described above](#Creating_MATLAB_scripts_inside_ImageJ "wikilink"), we could